stardog-union/stardog-clj/README.md

 ## Usage

 Out of the box, Stardog provides a Java API, SNARL, for communicating with the Stardog database.
 SNARL is a connection oriented API, with both a connection and connection pool available, similar to JDBC.
 Queries can be made using the SPARQL query language, or by using various SNARL APIs for navigating the structure of the data.
+Stardog-clj provides APIs to do all of these functions using idiomatic clojure style of programming.
+The API builds upon itself, being able to wrap usage with connection pools, create connections directly, etc.

 Query Execution: